Harvey Guzzini Lucerna Floor Lamp

 Manufacturer: Harvey Guzzini, via Mariano Guzzini, 37.
 62019, Recanati, Italy.
 Today named iGuzzini.

 Other versions: The Harvey Guzzini Lucerna floor lamp exists in 2 sizes with two different bases and in several colours.
 Also pendant lamps and table lamps were made.
 Other lamps were made with the same chrome arc on top, but they all have different names.
+The pendant lamp is named Zurigo, you can find it over here.

 Production from 1966 until 1976.
 This one is model: 1015/1.
 The lamp with the wider base is 1015/2.
 It is an early production.
 Later it changed into 4504 and 4505.
 A 4505 can be found over here.